limitfan/tumblr2telegram/README.md

 # tumblr2telegram
-Get instant notification of observed tumblr blog update to telegram bot.
+Get instant notification of observed Tumblr blog update to Telegram Bot.
 **Install some essential packages and use PM2 to make this application daemonized, monitored and kept alive forever.**

 # Install & Setup